-Monocular and binocular UCDVA will be presented with the number and percent of eyes that fall into each category of visual acuity performance (e.g. 20/20 or better, 20/25 or better, 20/32 or better, etc.) at each visit tested.
-Number and percent of eyes for subjects that only received spherical/sphero-cylindrical adjustments and for subjects that received a presbyopia adjustment will be presented separately.
+Monocular and/or binocular UCDVA will be presented with the number and percent of eyes that fall into each category of visual acuity performance (e.g. 20/20 or better, 20/25 or better, 20/32 or better, etc.) at each visit tested.
+Number and percent for eyes that only received non-presbyopic adjustments and for eyes that received a presbyopia adjustment may be presented separately.
+In addition, clinical data for former CSP-037-MX study eyes may be analyzed separately.